zio/zio-dynamodb/docs/reference/crud/batch.md

 top before you know if it actually succeeded.
 Worth calling out explicitly once, here, rather than a surprise the first time it comes up.

-## Why no HL batch API
+## Why no High-Level batch API

-There's no schema-derived `batch`/`batchGet` in `DdbExprApi`/`dsl` — batch stays LL-only.
+There's no schema-derived `batch`/`batchGet` in `DdbExprApi`/`dsl` — batch stays Low-Level only.
 Once a batch call can come back `Incomplete`, the caller has to decide what to do about the leftover keys/items, and that decision is genuinely use-case specific: retry immediately, retry with backoff, drop and log, surface to the user, feed into a dead-letter queue.
-Baking one of those choices into an HL wrapper would mean picking a policy on the library's behalf for a case where "it depends" is the honest answer.
+Baking one of those choices into a High-Level wrapper would mean picking a policy on the library's behalf for a case where "it depends" is the honest answer.

 The building blocks — `batchGetItem`/`batchWriteItem`, `RetryPolicy`, `Batch.GetResult`/
 `Batch.WriteResult` — are all there to build whatever policy fits.
 See